kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/gcp-secret-engine/gcpaccesskeyrequest.md

 # GCPAccessKeyRequest CRD

 `GCPAccessKeyRequest` CRD is to generate gcp secret (i.e. OAuth2 Access Token or Service Account Key) using vault.
-If `GCPAccessKeyRequest` is approved, then vault operator will issue credentials from vault and create Kubernetes Secret containing these credentials.
+If `GCPAccessKeyRequest` is approved, then KubeVault operator will issue credentials from vault and create Kubernetes Secret containing these credentials.
 The Secret name will be specified in `status.secret.name` field.
 The operator will also create `ClusterRole` and `RoleBinding` for the k8s secret.